transdigiware/blockchain/howto/ibp-console-smart-contracts.md

 ### Vendoring smart contracts
 {: #ibp-console-smart-contracts-write-package-vendor}

-To vendor the go shim, navigate to your smart contract source folder.
+To vendor the shim for a go smart contract, navigate to your smart contract source folder.
 Then initialize the go module by issuing:

 ```
 go mod init